Creating a Subscription Product

 Shipping costs for subscription products are normally charged on the initial order and all renewal orders.
 However, some products need to ship only once at the start of the subscription, such as mobile phones with a data plan.

 Subscriptions products have a One Time Shipping option.
-Use this to only charge shipping once on initial order.
+Use this to only charge shipping once on the initial order.

 To enable one-time shipping for a product: